tp-coder/pygame-asteroid/README.md

 5. Run the virtual environment - run `source venv/bin/activate`
    You should see a (venv) before the user
    ![venv indication](./img/venv.ss.png "venv indication")
+6. Install requirements, run: `pip install -requirements.txt`
-6. Make sure you are on the main.py file folder
+7. Make sure you are on the main.py file folder
-7. Run main.py
+8. Run the game
-   - run `python 3 main.py`
+   - run `python3 main.py`

 ## Features to come!

 - [x] Add a scoring system
 - [x] Implement multiple lives and respawning
 - [x] Implemented Game Over window with possibility to restart or quit the game
+- [ ] Add control explanation before the game begins
 - [ ] Add an explosion effect for the asteroids
 - [ ] Add acceleration to the player movement
 - [x] Make the objects wrap around the screen instead of disappearing